Nanogreg/Pixel/README.md

 # Pixel
 Pixel is a Mini Game writen in C between 2010 and 2011, during my studies.
-There is a .exe if you want to try it.
+There is a Pixel2.0.exe if you want to try it.
+Translation from FR to EN soon.

 Specs
 -----
-In French -
 Snake like game -
 Multiple Levels -
 Custom Cursor, difficulty -